Confirming lensed-quasar candidates with DESI and P200 spectroscopy I. 14 lensed quasars and 8 lensed galaxies: Conclusion

+We compiled lensed-quasar candidates from previous searches \citep{He2023,Chan2023,Andika2023,Dawes2023} and de-duplicated the list by grouping any literature entries with mutual separations (<6\arcsec); each group is treated as one system.
+This procedure yields 1,724 unique systems.
+Using the cataloged coordinate of each system, we cross-matched to DESI DR1 with a (6\arcsec) search radius, recovering 973 DESI spectra associated with 677 systems--457 with a single spectrum and 220 with multiple spectra.
+Additionally, on 2024 September 4 we obtained P200/DBSP spectra for 10 systems.

+Leveraging the DESI-DR1 spectroscopic data-set together with our P200/DBSP observations, we confirm two lensed quasars: J0642+5617 and J1800+5305.
+We use $z_d$ and $z_s$ to denote the lens and source redshifts, respectively.
+J0642+5617 is confirmed via DESI-DR1, and J1800+5305 via P200/DBSP.
+For J0642+5617, $z_s=1.9264$ while $z_d=0.78^{+0.18}_{-0.04}$ (photo-$z$); $\theta_{\rm E}=0\farcs392$.
+For J1800+5305, $z_s=3.2304$ while $z_d=0.8276^{+0.0004}_{-0.0164}$ (photo-$z$); $\theta_{\rm E}=1\farcs10$.
+In addition, we report 12 likely lensed quasars that display classic double-image (pair) configurations and have at least one spectroscopic observation; these systems are promising candidates that await either additional spectroscopy or deeper imaging for confirmation.

+Light-profile modeling was performed to measure the magnitudes and positions of the lens galaxies and point sources.
+We used {\tt EAZY} to estimate photometric redshifts for the lens galaxies.
+Separately, we carried out SIE lens modeling for the 14 confirmed or likely systems.
+We present, for each system, the magnitudes and positions of the lens galaxies and point sources, the Sérsic light-profile parameters, and the best-fitting SIE model parameters.

+Finally, we present the spectroscopic confirmation of eight newly reported static strong lenses discovered in our lensed-quasar search.
+Including group- and galaxy- scale.
+The lensing redshifts span from 0.41 to 0.61 with a median value of 0.49; the source redshift, although some of them seems not very secure, span the range from 0.61 to 1.67, with a median value of 1.34.

-In summary, we present three confirmed lensed quasars and eleven high-quality likely lensed quasars.
-Every system is supported by spectroscopy and is well reproduced by simple lens mass models.
-Image modelling are also conducted to measure the magnitudes of lensing galaxies and multiple images.
-These results underscore the promise of DESI spectroscopy for confirming lensed quasars, while also showcasing the synergy with proprietary follow-up spectra (e.g., P200/DBSP), which fill wavelength/coverage gaps, enable image-resolved checks, and aid lens-galaxy extraction.
-Together, they illustrate a practical pathway to building larger, well-vetted samples in forthcoming DESI releases and complementary follow-up campaigns.
+{In summary, we present two confirmed lensed quasars and 12 high-quality likely lensed quasars.
+All systems are supported by spectroscopy and are well reproduced by simple lens mass models.
+We also perform light-profile modeling to measure the magnitudes of the lens galaxies and the multiple quasar images, and we report photometric redshifts for the lens galaxies.
+This new sample will be valuable for studies of galaxy evolution, especially at $z_{\rm d}$ > 0.5, and for future $H_0$ measurements when combined with time-domain constraints from WFST and 4MOST, as well as forthcoming high-resolution imaging from CSST, Euclid, and Roman.
+Overall, these results underscore the promise of DESI spectroscopy--and future spectroscopic surveys such as 4MOST and MUST--for confirming lensed quasars.}